WarpedWartWars/old-minecraft-wiki/Known Bugs.md

 ### [Redstone](/web/20110902163320/http://www.minecraftwiki.net/wiki/Redstone)
 * As of Beta 1.6, the maximum size of a Redstone circuit is limited by the new server option view-distance, which makes HUGE circuits unable to work, except other players keep necessary chunks active.
 * Since Beta 1.4, pulsars do not work, and many circuits have become glitchy in SMP.
-* Sometimes after waiting long enough (10â€“20 minutes?) a pulsar will start to work.
+* Sometimes after waiting long enough (10-20 minutes?) a pulsar will start to work.
-* Giving redstone torches short pulses (via edge detection) causes them burn out, even if there is a pause &gt; 5s between pulses.
+* Giving redstone torches short pulses (via edge detection) causes them burn out, even if there is a pause > 5s between pulses.
 * As well as repeaters, torches lock their state randomly when being wired for clock generating.
 * While destroying a block, quickly applying redstone repeatedly will cause you to see textures of different blocks.
 Also, quickly removing redstone AND attempting to mine the block it is on has a small chance to make it show the glitched grass texture on top of the block.
 More chance of this occurring on a dirt tile ( unconfirmed ).
 * Redstone Repeaters occasionally become locked if their chunk becomes inactive while they are in their "on" state.